-To fund our needs and desires in our financial future I’ve done some math on this and we’ll rely on the following:
+To fund our needs and desires in our financial future I’ve done some math on this and we’ll rely on the following to fulfill our plan:

 - A paid off home.
 We wish to avoid entering retirement or semi-retirement with any debt.
 Servicing debt reduces your financial flexibility because you are forced to pay other people first.
-Does that make sense long-term?
-I don’t believe so.
-Personally we prefer to keep our money and spend it as we please.
-We hope to have a paid off home in another 5 years.
+At the time of this post we hope to have a paid off home in another 5-7 years.

 - A $1 million dollar investment portfolio.
-This includes all registered and non-registered investments.
-We figure registered assets (investments inside the RRSP and TFSA) need to be north of $500,000 to draw down eventually.
-Non-registered assets would make up the remainder of the personal portfolio, basically Canadian dividend paying stocks.
+This includes all registered and non-registered investments between us.
+We figure RRSP assets in particular need to be north of $500,000 to draw down eventually.
+TFSA and non-registered assets would make up the remainder of the personal portfolio, basically Canadian dividend paying stocks.
 This portfolio target should provide at least $30,000 per year in after-tax income.
 We hope to achieve this milestone within the next 10 years – doing so with a modest savings rate, keeping our investment costs as low as possible, and using a combination of dividend paying stocks for passive income and indexed Exchange Traded Funds (ETFs) for long-term growth within the portfolio.

 - Modest workplace pensions.
-This means we keep jobs with our current employer.
+This means we keep jobs with our current employer for the coming 5-10 years as our debt is killed off.
 Nothing is a given though.
-We’re optimistic if we continue working with our current employer, for at least another 7 years each, we’ll both have some small pensions to draw from for the rest of our lives.
+We’re optimistic if we continue working with our current employer, at least into 2024, we’ll both have some small pensions to draw from for the rest of our lives.

 - Government programs.
 Based on Service Canada information the average Canada Pension Plan (CPP) payment is just over $600 per month for new beneficiaries at age 65.
 We’ll also have Old Age Security (OAS) income as well.
 We are however not relying on CPP or OAS for an early retirement.
 These payments will be considered icing on the cake as we get older.

 These are our high-level assumptions for the financial future.
-We have work to do to meet our goals and desires but we’ve made great progress in the last 5-6 years – something we’re rather proud of.
+We have work to do to meet our goals and desires but we’ve made great progress to date.
 No doubt our plans and needs will continue to evolve over time but this is our updated perspective.
 I’ll keep you posted.

 What reality check have you done on your financial plan?
 Are you in retirement?
 How did your plan match reality?